 sets the UTF-8 flag.
 When this flag is

-ne considers the current buffer as UTF-8 coded.
+ne considers the current document as UTF-8 coded.
 Note that

 this flag is set automatically upon file loading (if possible) if you